 - Use tampons for your period: Tampons are advised during the menstrual period rather than sanitary napkins or pads because they keep the bladder opening area drier than a sanitary pad, thereby limiting bacterial overgrowth.

-- Use URIEXO® daily: Taken daily, URIEXO® will help flush out bacteria and provide a bacterial defense before UTIs can start.
+- Use URIEXO® daily: Taken daily, URIEXO® will help flush out bacteria and help maintain a healthy urinary tract & bladder.

 For most people, the right UTI prevention habits and solutions can really help break the cycle of recurring UTIs.